Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: The Bilevel Optimization Approach

-To represent the latent demand for the transit system, the set of trips is partitioned into two groups: riders from $T' \subseteq T$ currently travel with their personal vehicles, and riders from $T \setminus T'$ currently use the transit system.
+To represent the latent demand for the transit system, the set of trips is partitioned into two groups: riders from the trip set $T' \subseteq T$ currently travel with their personal vehicles, and riders from the trip set $T \setminus T'$ currently use the transit system.
+The modeling assumes that existing transit riders will remain loyal to the ODMTS, given that case studies have demonstrated that ODMTS improves rider convenience for the vast majority of the trips and these riders might not have an alternative mode of transportation.
 Riders from $T'$ may switch their travel mode from their personal vehicles to the ODMTS, depending on the inconvenience of the route assigned to them.
-Consequently, each trip $r \in T'$ is associated with a binary choice model ${\cal C}^r$ that determines, given a proposed route, whether its rider adopts the ODMTS.
-More precisely, given route vectors $\bold{x^r}, \bold{y^r}$ for trip $r$, ${\cal C}^r(\bold{x^r}, \bold{y^r})$ holds if trip $r$ adopts the ODMTS.
+Consequently, each trip $r \in T'$ is associated with a binary choice model ${\cal C}^r$ that determines, given a proposed route, whether its riders adopt the ODMTS.
+More precisely, given route vectors $\bold{x^r}, \bold{y^r}$ for trip $r$, which are described in more detail in Section \ref{sec:OptModel} and represent the utilized hub legs and on-demand shuttles respectively, ${\cal C}^r(\bold{x^r}, \bold{y^r})$ holds if trip $r$ adopts the ODMTS.
 Since the price of the ODMTS is fixed, this paper assumes that the choice model only depends on the trip inconvenience which is captured by the function

+In this choice model, waiting times are considered at every transfer point at hub locations to {account for} the impact of transfers within the suggested route.
+On the other hand, waiting time for on-demand shuttles is considered negligible as ride-sharing operations can be optimized in real-time using efficient algorithms (e.g., \citet{RileyRideSharing2019}) to obtain low waiting times.
 Moreover, the paper assumes that a rider will adopt the ODMTS if her trip inconvenience in the transit system is not more than $\alpha^r$ times of her direct trip duration $t^r_{cur}$ (using her personal vehicle), where $\alpha^r$ is a parameter associated with the rider.
 More formally, the paper adopts the following choice model

-Although trip inconvenience is only characterized in terms of travel time in this choice model, it can be generalized to include additional considerations.
-For instance, it is traditional to convert transfers into travel time to avoid trips with too many transfers.
+{Before introducing the optimization model, it is useful to recall how ODMTS is designed and operated: (1) the transit agency designs the ODMTS to optimize a weighted combination of system cost and rider convenience; (2) when a rider requests an ODMTS trip during operation, she is presented by the ODMTS runtime system with the route that again optimizes a weighted combination of system cost and rider convenience; and (3) the rider then decides whether to adopt the proposed route based on her choice model or to drive with her own vehicle.
+The choice model of a rider is purely based on convenience, since the price of the ODMTS ride is fixed.
+Section~\ref{sec:DiscussiontoCPAIORPaper} discusses this framework further and, in particular, highlights the need for a bilevel optimization.
+Indeed, while a single-level optimization can be formulated, it would enable the transit agency to propose arbitrarily bad rides to users in order to avoid serving them.}